jvenkit1/malloc-clone/README.md

 Note:
 Function mmap2 - <br/> `void *mmap2(void *addr, size_t length, int prot, int flags, int fd, off_t pgoffset);` allows ability to map large files(up to 2^44 bytes), since the offset is specified in 4096-byte units, instead of bytes.<br/>

+# Observations:
+1. Since mmap first maps address onto a virtual memory, following which it does a copy-on-write to the physical page, any out of bounds reference will yield in a zero value.